hunterr007/maximo-ai-script-assistant/Readme.md

-# Maximo AI Script Assitant
+# Maximo GenAI Script Assitant

 ## Use Case
 User of this AI Assitsant is IBM Maximo System Administrator or Technical Developers.